siran/writing/books/A New Arithmetic/A New Arithmetic - 003 Admissibility and Many-Term Sums.md

 d(U,V)=uv+vu,
 $$

-the joined value becomes:
+the sum becomes:

 $$
 U+V=u^2+d(U,V)+v^2.
 $$

-In scalar cases, the descriptor is admissible for this joining when:
+In scalar cases, the descriptor is admissible for this addition when:

 $$
 u^2+d(U,V)+v^2\ge0.